Chemistry and Biochemistry Ambassador Program

 CBC Ambassadors will be able to answer general questions about the Chemistry and Biochemistry Undergraduate Program.
 Ambassadors will be generally knowledgeable about the activities offered by CBC.

 This program is funded by the CBC department, so you will be provided with a CBC polo shirt and t-shirt.
 Lastly, you will be given business cards that include your name and email.
 Ambassadors are invited to special events given by the department such as the annual breakfast, Oktoberfest picnic, and the awards/commencement program.
 Ambassadors will be recognized at CBC events, and we hold an ambassador appreciation event during the Spring semester.
 You will receive a collage photo of the ambassadors (photo taken early spring) and a certification of appreciation.

 Additional benefits include interaction with the CBC faculty members, other students, and at times the faculty and staff of the College of Science as well as the University of Arizona administration.

-The CBC Ambassador program started in 2005 when we needed students to help with a recruitment event.
-Afterwards the group became a club, and then the club evolved into an ambassador program.
-We have been emulated by the COS, BIO5 UBRP, MCB, EEB, and Neuroscience, so we are doing something right.
 All ambassadors are also automatically CBC Peer Mentors, which is a separate program within the department.
 Click here to get more information about the Peer Mentor Program.